 AppGraffiti.dll is a browser extension for Internet Explorer.
 This add-on enables several additional functions for Internet Explorer.
 You can disable it through the Extras menu (key combination Alt + X) under Manage Add-ons.
 The following paragraph provides more information about AppGraffiti Browser Helper Object.

-Description: AppGraffiti.dll is not essential for the Windows OS and causes relatively few problems.
+Description: AppGraffiti.dll is not essential for Windows and will often cause problems.
 AppGraffiti.dll is located in a subfolder of "C:\Program Files".

 This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
 BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
 IDs used by this BHO include 6F6A5334-78E9-4D9B-8182-8B41EA8C39EF.
 The program is not visible.
 AppGraffiti.dll is able to change the behavior of, or monitor Internet Explorer.
-The file is certified by a trustworthy company.
-There is no detailed description of this service.
-AppGraffiti.dll is not a Windows core file.
+The service has no detailed description.
+The AppGraffiti.dll file is not a Windows core file.
 AppGraffiti.dll is digitally signed.
 The file is a Verisign signed file.
 You can uninstall this program in the Control Panel.
 AppGraffiti.dll is able to monitor applications.
 Therefore the technical security rating is 37% dangerous, however you should also read the user reviews.

 Recommended: Identify AppGraffiti.dll related errors

 Important: Some malware camouflages itself as AppGraffiti.dll.
 Therefore, you should check the AppGraffiti.dll process on your PC to see if it is a threat.
 If AppGraffiti Browser Helper Object has changed your browser's search engine and start page, you can recover your browser's default settings as follows:Reset default browser settings for Internet-Explorer ▾